 If at any point throughout the process of creating your living trust or researching the requirements you begin to feel overwhelmed or confused, you should immediately visit an estate planning attorney.
 It is a complicated process and there is no shame in needing a little help.

 Additionally, if you do not create the trust correctly, you may face unfortunate consequences.
 Sometimes, an improperly prepared trust simply results in the trust being invalid.
 However, other times it may result in a fee.
 Even worse, you may accidentally create a valid trust that does not function how you want it to, resulting in your possessions being lost or transferred to the wrong person.
-The safest thing for you to do is to rely on the professional expertise of an estate planning attorney, like an estate planning lawyer in Gilbert, AZ, to prepare your living trust for you.
+The safest thing for you to do is to rely on the professional expertise of an estate planning attorney to prepare your living trust for you.